-Let’s face it, if you have to put your RV into storage, do your best to keep it maintained.
+Let’s face it, no matter what type of RV you have, you may have to put it into storage at some point.
+As RV owners, we should be doing our best to keep it maintained.
 Don’t forget about it and just leave it there to be destroyed.
 You paid a lot of money for it and you will want to keep making those precious memories with your family and friends.
 I often refer to RV storage facilities an an RV graveyard, because that’s what they remind me of.
 Kellie and I are fortunate enough to have enough yard space to keep our camper parked at home.
 This way, I see everyday and I can take care of any issues as they arise.

 To help cut costs of RV storage, you might also consider renting your RV out through a peer-to-peer rental agency like RV Share.
 If this is an option for you, I wrote a post all about How Much Money You Can Make Renting Out Your RV.

 Do you have any RV storage tips?
 Let us know in the comments below.

 Join our Facebook Group for even more interaction with fellow RVers.
 Feel free to ask questions, post your camping photos, and more.